-The commanding midfield general boasts a CV which spanned the globe, including loans from Montreal to West Adelaide, and a managerial reign with stops in Portugal and Turkey.
+The commanding midfield general boasts a CV that spanned the globe, including loans from Montreal to West Adelaide and a managerial reign with stops in Portugal and Turkey.
 The latter, one of his shortest appointments, duly earned him cult-hero status in the nation’s largest city.

 A year on from Souness’ managerial exit from Liverpool, a club where his greatest success’ achieved, it’s time for a new challenge.
 Istanbul, the home of Turkish super-club, Galatasaray.
 A club showered in footballing riches and a stadium brimming with silverware and ravenous passion.
 A stage now set to oversee the arrival of a Liverpool legend in the summer of 1995.

 Galatasaray stands in good shape, having won the league only two seasons earlier.
 The third-place finish behind Besiktas and Trabzonspor last season, however, was deemed a failure.
 Souness was aware that he would need to deliver trophies for the Istanbul based club to consider his role successful.